naacl-org/naacl-hlt-2015/call-for-tutorials.md

 **NAACL 2015** is the Annual Meeting of the North American Chapter of the Association for Computational Linguistics (NAACL).
-It will be held in Denver, Colorado May 31 - June 5, 2015.
+It will be held in Denver, Colorado May 31-June 5, 2015.
 The NAACL tutorials will be held on May 31.
 The webpage for NAACL 2015 is: <{{ site.url }}>.

 **ACL 2015** is the 53rd Annual Meeting of the Association for Computational Linguistics.
-It will be held in Beijing, China, August 16-20, 2015.
-The ACL tutorials will be held on August 16.
+It will be held in Beijing, China, July 26-31, 2015.
+The ACL tutorials will be held on July 26.
 ACL webpage: <http://acl2015.org/>.

 **EMNLP 2015** is the SIGDAT conference on Empirical Methods for Natural Language Processing (EMNLP).
 The main conference will be held in Lisbon,